Pre-Operative Instructions for Breast Reduction

 - Fill Prescriptions.
 These may include antibiotics and/or pain medication for after surgery.
 Make sure you understand how and when to take all medications.
 We suggest keeping a note pad to keep track of the medications you have taken.

-NIGHT BEFORE SURGERY
+NIGHT BEFORE BREAST REDUCTION

 - DO NOT EAT OR DRINK ANYTHING AFTER MIDNIGHT OR SURGERY WILL BE CANCELLED.
 If prescribed, take medications with a small sip of water.